Long paths and cycles in subgraphs of the cube: A Tight Bound

-From the above discussion we need only consider the case in which $a$ and $b$ are cutvertices of $G_a$ and $G_b$ respectively.
-If one of the interior vertices on this path has two out-neighbours in $Q$ the same argument as in the original proof will create a path between two exit vertices in this limb of length at least $2^d-2$.
+Suppose for contradiction that $H$ contains a path of length at least $3$.
+If one of the interior vertices on this path has two out-neighbours in $Q$ the same argument as in the original proof will create a path between two exit vertices in this limb which extends two endblock paths of length $2^{d-1}-1$.
+This gives a path of length at least $2^d-2$.
 Extending this path through $Q$ as in Theorem \ref{paths3} gives us an $a-b$ path of length at least $2^d-1$.
-Similarly, if both endvertices on this path have out-neighbours in $Q$ (that is $\overrightarrow{V_0V_1}$ and $\overleftarrow{V_2V_3}$ are edges of $Q$) we can find a paths of length at least $2^{d-1}-1$ in both $V_0$ and $V_3$, which again can be joined through $Q$ to give an $a-b$ path of length at least $2^d-1$ as required.
-This just leaves the case of a directed path While here we obtain a path of length at least $2^{d-1}-1$ from the edge $\overrightarrow{V_0V_1}$ as before, in $V_1,V_2,V_3$ we might not be able to guarantee a full endblock path.
-Indeed, we may now have the possibility that the edges $\overrightarrow{V_{i-1}V_i}$ and $\overrightarrow{V_iV_{i+1}}$ correspond to one edge entering an endblock $E$ by a vertex $x$ in its interior and the other edge leaving E by a vertex $y$ in its interior.
-This does not allow us to use induction on Theorem \ref{conn} as $\mbox{cutv}(E)\in E-\{x,y\}$ may have degree lower than $d-1$.
+Similarly, if both endvertices on this path have out-neighbours in $Q$ (that is $\overrightarrow{V_0V_1}$ and $\overleftarrow{V_2V_3}$ are edges of $Q$) we can find paths of length at least $2^{d-1}-1$ in both $V_0$ and $V_3$, which again can be joined through $Q$ to give an $a-b$ path of length at least $2^d-1$.
+This just leaves the case of a directed path